marcinjahn/technology-notebook/src/docs/technologies/kubernetes/services.md

 ### Load Balancer

-Kuberneets allows to create a service of LoadBalancer type, but it does not provide load balancing itself.
-It asks the cloud infrastucture to provide it.
+Kubernetes allows to create a service of LoadBalancer type, but it does not provide load balancing itself.
+It asks the cloud infrastucture (via cloud proivder-specific controller?) to provide it.
 The IP address of the load balancer becomes an External IP of the service.

 ![](https://i.imgur.com/ClDDOJ7.png)